CasperCX/Reddit-clone/README.md

 # Reddit-clone
-A reddit clone running on the Ethereum blockchain
+A reddit clone build with React and ElephantSQL Postgres cloud database